POLYGLOT BIBLES - Facsimiles & Download

 Lubin-NT 1614

 From 1605 the German cartographer and philosopher Eilhard Lubin (Eilhard Lubinus, *1565-†1621; Wikipedia) worked in Rostock as professor of theology.
 In 1614 he published a Greek-Latin dictionary and a trilingual Greek-Latin-German version of the NT.
+It was a triglot New Testament, interlinear text, intended primarily for the use of schools.
 But this edition was meaningless, because it was too inaccurate.
 Although it contained the Greek text with relatively minor deviations, the Latin version did not correspond to the widespread Vulgate of Jerome, but was in some places a new incorrect and idiosyncratic translation.
 Luther's Vulgate Revision 1529 was much more accurate.
-The German version was reminiscent of the Luther Bible.
+The German version was reminiscent of the famous Luther Bible

 Latin-NT in 4 versions 1616